Cawdor Castle in Nairn

 Follow us on our visit to the gardens and Cawdor Castle in Petar's video.
 It gives you a good idea of what the castle and its surroundings offer.

 The Castle and Macbeth

 Shakespeare describes the castle in his drama Macbeth.
-Only - in Macbeth's lifetime, Cawdor Castle didn't even exist.
+Only - in Macbeth's lifetime, Cawdor Castle did not exist yet.
 Duncan died on 14.
 August 1040.
-The fortress was only built 300 years later.
-Macbeth killed his father Duncan, but not from behind like in Shakespeare's drama, but in a battle.
-This took place very close to the place where the castle is today.
-The real Duncan died after the battle at Elgin Castle.
-Afterwards Macbeth was crowned the High King of the Scots in Scone near Perth.
+The fortress was built only 300 years later.
+Macbeth killed his father Duncan, but not in the background, as in Shakespeare's drama, but in a battle.
+This took place very close to the place where the castle stands today.
+The real Duncan died after the battle in Elgin Castle.
+Macbeth was then crowned King of Scots in Scone near Perth.

 In the course of the tradition, a chronicler mistakenly mentioned the Thane of Cawdor in the course of events.
 Finally, in his tragedy, Shakespeare relays the story to Cawdor Castle.
 He wrote the work 1606, hundreds of years after the story unfolded.